.NET Aspire MongoDB database integration

 Use configuration providers

-The following example shows an appsettings.json file that configures some of the available options:
+key.
+The following snippet is an example of a appsettings.json file that configures some of the options:

 {